 1. Introduction

-A tragic discovery at the real grocery store has shocked the local community.
+A tragic discovery at a local grocery store has shocked the community.
 On 17 September, a Food Lion employee was found dead inside the freezer supply of the store on Capital Boulevard.
 Officials say a colleague discovered the man’s body, and initial reports suggest that a medical emergency could have caused his death.
 While there is no doubt of any dishonesty, the investigation is ongoing, and many agencies are involved.
-This article suggests what happened, official reactions, and extensive implications for workplace safety in the grocery store freezer.
+This article outlines the incident, official reactions, and extensive implications for workplace safety in the grocery store freezer.

 2. Incident Overview: What Happened